riceissa/vim-mediawiki/README.markdown

 " Run in exe because the open curly brace messes up syntax highlighting exe 'autocmd FileType mediawiki inoremap <buffer><expr> { '
       \ . 'getline(".")[col(".") - 2] == "{" ? "{\<C-X>\<C-O>\<C-P>" : "{"'
-autocmd FileType mediawiki inoremap <buffer><expr> <bar> col(".") == 1 ?
+" A bar at the start of a line is likely to be the start of a table separator, " so only start the completion if it is not the first character on the line autocmd FileType mediawiki inoremap <buffer><expr> <bar> col(".") == 1 ?
       \ "<bar>" : "<bar>\<C-X>\<C-O>\<C-P>"
 ```